DannyBen/bashly-book/src/configuration/flag.md

 [!badge Array of Strings]

 Specify that this flag is mutually exclusive with one or more other flags.
+The values of this array should be the long versions of the flags:
+`conflicts: [--other, --another]`

 !!!
 Note
 This option should be specified on both sides of the exclusivity.